 ddev describeto verify that NFS mounting is being used.
 The NFS status is near the top of the output of

 /etc/exports.
-Or on Windows, you may want to use an NFS server other than Winnfsd, for example the Allegro NFS Server.
+Or on Windows, you may want to use an NFS server other than Winnfsd like the Allegro NFS Server.

-Download, inspect, make executable, and run the macos_ddev_nfs_setup.sh script.
-Use
+Download, inspect, make executable, and run macos_ddev_nfs_setup.sh:

-This shares your home directory via NFS to any NFS client on your computer, so it’s critical to consider security issues; It's easy to make the shares in
+This shares your home directory via NFS to any NFS client on your computer, so it’s critical to consider security issues.
+You can make the shares in

-/etc/exports to add a line for that share as well.
+/etc/exports for that share as well:

 /Volumes/SomeExternalDrive -alldirs -mapall=<your_uid>:20 localhost.